 As a remote team since day one, we use many tools to stay connected within the team and with clients.
-Here’re some of our favorite tools that we will be using every day in 2020.
+Here are some of our favorite tools that we will be using every day in 2020.
 Note that we’re continually experimenting with new tools and services, this list might change in time, but we’ll make sure to keep you posted.

 The central hub of our daily communications since 2013.
-It’s connected to Figma projects, Zoom meetings, Notion docs, GitHub webhooks, and a ton of Slack bots to make our job easier.
+It’s connected to Figma projects, Zoom meetings, Notion docs, GitHub web hooks, and a ton of Slack bots to make our job easier.
 We also invite our clients to join Slack via Shared Channel if they happen to use Slack as well.

 The best tool for online meetings, period.